dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

     ![Choose your account name next to the briefcase or Microsoft logo](./media/win10pc-rs1-sync-button.png)

 4. Choose the **Sync** button.
-Your device will be synched with Intune.
+Your device will be synced with Intune.

 ### Steps to follow if you see Work access